IreneGithundi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Write a script that converts a number from base 2 to base 10.
 ## 12-combinations
 This is a script that prints all possible combinations of two letters, except oo
+## 13-print_float
+This is a script that prints a number in the environment variable NUM with two decimal places, followed by a new line.